junobuild/docs/docs/guides/ai.md

 ### Available routes

 We provide several `llms.txt` routes.
-Use the one that works best with your AI tool:

 - [`llms.txt`](pathname:///llms.txt): Table of contents with links to individual Markdown docs
 - [`llms-full.txt`](pathname:///llms-full.txt): Entire documentation in a single Markdown file

+Most AI tools work best with one of these formats.
+Some tools (like Cursor) can benefit from indexing both.
+Use the combination that works best with your workflow.

 ### How to use it